-The diversification of risk between insurance business lines (e.g. motor, property and casualty insurance, personal insurance) and markets (e.g. individual, small and medium sized enterprises,), as well as geographic areas;

-A business portfolio featuring risks for which the entity has solid skill and experience;

-Prudent practices for managing portfolios, underwriting, and reserving;

-An investment policy that diversifies risk between asset classes and provides guidance for the main concentration risks;

-- An insurance risk mitigation system consisting of an internal reinsurance protection with Groupama SA and external reinsurers covering, in particular, important risks.
+- The diversification of risk between insurance business lines (e.g. life insurance and accident) and markets (e.g. individual and group), as well as geographic areas; - A business portfolio featuring risks for which the entity has solid skill and experience; - · Prudent practices for managing portfolios, underwriting, and reserving; - An investment policy that diversifies risk between asset classes and provides guidance for the main concentration risks; - An insurance risk mitigation system consisting of an internal reinsurance protection with Groupama SA and external reinsurers covering, in particular, important risks.
 This reinsurance facility, which is subject to annual monitoring, is set up so that the entity's retention in case of an incident is generally less than 10 years in return period equivalent.
-Moreover, the Group, in agreement with the entity, has established vertical protections that safeguard it against the occurrence of bicentennial events.
-Finally, the entity subscribed on 01/01/2016 to a horizontal protection against the accumulation of natural events;

-The use of mitigation techniques for operational risks (e.g. permanent control system, contingency solutions / business continuity plans, physical safety and IT security, etc.).

-As for assets, the entity has specifically set up a primary limit system (main asset classes) and secondary limit system (within each asset class) that aims to:

-- restrict the holding of risky assets (equities, real estate, and credit, etc.);

-- define a minimum cash position;

-- avoid concentrations in counterparties.
+Moreover, the Group, in agreement with the entity, has established vertical protections that safeguard it against the occurrence of bicentennial events.; - The use of mitigation techniques for operational risks (e.g. permanent control system, contingency solutions / business continuity plans, physical safety and IT security, etc.). - As for assets, the entity has specifically set up a primary limit system (main asset classes) and secondary limit system (within each asset class) that aims to: - restrict the holding of risky assets (equities, real estate, and credit, etc.); - define a minimum cash position; - avoid concentrations in issuers, sectors, and countries... for shares and bonds.